smiller1188/Coding-Challenges/8kyu/Cat years, Dog years/README.md

 I got them at the same time as kitten/puppy.
 That was humanYears years ago.

-Return their respective ages now as [humanYears,catYears,dogYears].
+Return their respective ages now as [humanYears, catYears, dogYears].

 NOTES: